NPDeehan/CamundaSagaPatternExample/README.md

 # Camunda Saga Pattern Example

-This is an example of how to model the Saga partter by taking a distributed group of microservices and have them orchestrated asyncronousely using Camunda and BPMN.
+This is an example of how to model the Saga Pattern by taking a distributed group of microservices and have them orchestrated asynchronously using Camunda and BPMN.

 It involves 3 groups of independend components.
 1. The Camunda Platform Run